MrEnder0/Grid9/README.md

 - Allow and conditions in if and while statements.
 - Add intergration with other open source apps.
+- Fix issue with dll error on windows.
 - Add verbosity config option.

 ### Low priority